kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Very good.
 I still had to add something which bugged me with the shell script, if you remember.
 With `id_ex` 6 I start with `lg` en and then switch to de.
 This is reflected now in `tsmst_time` table .

 The next run shows that my initial observation that the windup will take much time is not true.
-Looking at `id_ex` 2181, all languages take about the same time, while with 1624 we see that `de` takes much longer than the other languages, so this is just due to the different nature of the data.
+Looking at `id_ex` 2181, all languages take about the same time, while with 1624 we see that `de` takes much longer than the other languages, so this is just due to the different nature of the data, which may be very diverse with respect to the different languages.

     M:7727678 [tmp]>select * from tsmst_time ORDER BY 1,2;
     +-------+----+----------------------------+-----------------+